breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 Such methods are not just applicable to real matrices, but can be used to analyze boolean and integer matrices, and by extension, directed graphs.
 These are sometimes called [transition](https://ieeexplore.ieee.org/document/1086510), [stochastic or Markov](https://en.wikipedia.org/wiki/Stochastic_matrix) matrices.
 We are primarily interested in the deterministic version, whose variables inhabit $$\mathbb{B}^{n\times n}$$.

 The Krylov methods have important applications for studying [dynamical systems](https://en.wikipedia.org/wiki/Graph_dynamical_system) and [graph signal processing](https://arxiv.org/pdf/1712.00468.pdf).
-Researchers are just beginning to understand how eigenvalues of the graph Laplacian affect the asymptotic behavior of dynamical processes on graphs.
+Researchers are just beginning to understand how eigenvalues of the graph Laplacian affect the asymptotics of dynamical processes on graphs.
 We have already seen one example of these in the [WL algorithm](#weisfeiler-lehman).
 Another example of graph computation can be found in [Valiant (1975)](http://theory.stanford.edu/~virgi/cs367/papers/valiantcfg.pdf), who shows a CFL parsing algorithm which is equivalent to matrix multiplication.

 <!--Three steps of Barabási's [preferential attachment algorithm](https://en.wikipedia.org/wiki/Preferential_attachment):-->